claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Lab2-Unit-testing/README.md

     2.)
 Add the support for checkpointing in your training code's "estimator = TensorFlow("

-### ONLY FOLLOW ENTIRELY IF YOU HAVE NOT COMPLETED LAB1:-
+###  IF YOU HAVE NOT COMPLETED LAB1 only then follow all the below steps :-

 In this Lab2, (If you have not done Lab1) our goal is to first modularize the steps in their own separate projects.
 We Will start by first seperating out the pre-processing step.